ENCATC Congress 2024

 Learn more here.

-Coordinating the sustainable transition in a higher artistic education institution
+The sustainable transition in higher music education

-This session will draw on the experience of the Conservatoire Royal de Liège, one of the Walloon higher education institutions committed to implementing a sustainable transition during the 2024-2027 triennium.
-Launched in 2023 by the federation of French-speaking higher education institutions in Belgium (ARES), the project PRW65 is funded through European and regional funds.
+The second part of the session will draw on the practical experience of the Conservatoire Royal de Liège, one of the Belgian higher education institutions committed to implementing a sustainable transition during the 2024-2027 triennium.
+Launched in 2023 by the federation of French-speaking higher education institutions in Belgium (ARES), the project provides targeted funding for the appointment of transition plan coordinators to enhance the integration of sustainable practices.
+Coordinators will develop comprehensive transition plans that align with the 17 SDGs, encompassing teaching, research, campus management, and governance.

 SNFCC Sustainability Hub